LIAAD/Time-Matters/README.md

 [('1974', 0.99, [24])]
 ```

-By looking at the results, one can observe that each element at the list is a set with the following information
+By looking at the results, one can observe that each element at the list is a set with the following information:
 <br>
 <br>
 ##### _With all the parameters_